 I opened my AI bill.
 It said $847.

 For a one-person food blog.
-Same operation now runs on $47/month and a GPU that paid itself off in five weeks.
+The same operation now runs on $47 a month and a GPU that paid itself off in five weeks.

 - The Intelligence Spectrum — the three-question filter that classifies every AI task into Layer 1 (commodity, free), Layer 2 (skilled, mostly free), or Layer 3 (judgment, pay for the best).
 For most entrepreneurs, 80% of tasks turn out to be Layer 1.
 You have been paying surgeon rates to take blood pressure.

 - The Routing Decision Framework — the test-cheap-first algorithm that moves tasks off premium APIs without losing quality, plus the routing table you can copy: every task type, the model that runs it, the quality gate, the monthly volume.
-Saved my operation roughly $800/month in the first 90 days.
+It saved the author’s operation roughly $800/month in the first 90 days.

 - The Overnight Machine — the batch-and-queue pattern that runs your commodity work on local hardware between 10pm and 6am, when electricity is cheap, your GPU is idle, and free-tier API rate limits have reset.
-Same work, same quality, done before you wake up, costs about $1 in electricity instead of $80 in tokens.
+Same work, same quality, done before you wake up — about $1 in electricity instead of $80 in tokens.

 Frequently asked questions